Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Wide-field Imaging Data

 \subsection{Photometric Completeness}

 We estimate our magnitude-limited completeness by examining the galaxy number counts as a function of magnitude (Figure~\ref{magcolor}).
-Differential number counts with magnitude ($dN/dm$) follow a power-law distribution until the shape of the curve turns over once the catalog starts to become incomplete, with deeper catalogs turning over at fainter magnitudes \citep[e.g., Figure~1 of][although they applied aperture corrections to their magnitudes that result in a slightly different slope and sharper cutoff at the faint end]{White05}.
-In Figure~\ref{magcolor}, we fit $dN/dm$ using a linear regression, and find it follows a power-law until $R_{\rm AUTO}\approx 23.3$, at which point the distribution turns over.
-This turnover happens at a similar magnitude in all of our fields and provides an estimate of our completeness, i.e. we are photometrically complete to $R_{\rm AUTO}<23.3$.
+Differential number counts with magnitude ($\log~dN/dm$) follow a power-law distribution until the shape of the curve turns over once the catalog starts to become incomplete, with deeper catalogs turning over at fainter magnitudes \citep[e.g., Figure~1 of][although they applied aperture corrections to their magnitudes that result in a slightly different slope and sharper cutoff at the faint end]{White05}.
+In Figure~\ref{magcolor}, we fit $\log~dN/dm$ using a linear regression and find that it follows a power law until $R_{\rm AUTO}\approx 24.1$, at which point the distribution turns over.
+The limits for individual fields range from 23.3 to 24.5 with a standard deviation of 0.3mag.
+Only one field (Cl1420.3-1236) has a limit brighter than 23.9.
+To be conservative, we choose a limit for the whole survey that corresponds to that cluster, and thus we are photometrically complete to $R_{\rm AUTO}<23.3$.